 Whenever people do something together, there is a norm on how to act and what to do – a norm on how a the situation should turn out.
 If you and people around you won't talk about the whats, hows and whys, everything will turn out as the norm dictates.
 Communication, common action and a will to change is the only way to break free from the norms.
 Radical relationships must have open discussions as their main component....
 Talk to each other!

-That's a condensation; read and save the whole article (undated).
+That's a condensation; read and save the whole article [updated new translation by Andie, July 2012].
 "Andie Nordgren is a genderqueer relationship hacker and a key voice behind the Relationship Anarchy movement, which originated in Sweden but is now gaining international interest."

 Similarly, the radical web magazine The Scavenger presents a long article that's worth saving to show anyone who wonders why a person with the author's philosophy takes such utter joy in this life: